ℹ️ Select 'Choose Exercise', or randomize 'Next Random Exercise' in selected language.

 Set working directory.

-Define the command to run the application at runtime.
+Define the command to run the application as the non-root user.